Me in front of former Catholic Church in Licheng, Jinan, Shandong, China in 1982, in use as a warehouse

 I think my professor got a lot more value out of this trip than me, since I had so many linguistic difficulties that I could barely understand anything.
 In Shandong they speak Mandarin Chinese, which was what I studied, but the rural people had heavy local accents.
 It’s like, if someone studies English in a posh part of London, and then visits rural people in North Carolina, do you think they would understand much?
 Another frustrating thing was, the Chinese would speak very frankly among themselves, but I could only catch part of it.
 The leader of the Communist movement in Shandong during WWII, Li Yu, was purged after the war ended, and a lot of local people were murdered by the secret police chief Kang Sheng.
 I could hear the professors and interviewees quietly opine that the policies of the time were “too extreme” (guo huo), but I could not capture any of the details.
 A third factor was that the events described in my thesis took place almost 40 years previously, and each person only had a partial view of the events, so what value was their testimony anyway?
 The material I collected during this visit was almost worthless, but at least I got to see the physical scene.

-(Qingdao beer, available in your local Chinese restaurant)
+Qingdao beer, originally German, available in your local Chinese restaurant

 By the time I left China, I felt that my research had reached a dead end.
 The information I collected was too fragmented.
 The setting was too alien.
 And none of the documentary evidence I collected could be traced back to acts of individuals.
 It was impossible to construct an interesting narrative.
 In the Communist movement, only the very top leaders like Mao or Zhou Enlai are allowed to have personalities.
 I decided that I had to make a big change in my life.